dgochenour/dds_pro_labs_cpp11/README.md

     - In C++98 documentation, search for DDS_QosPolicyId_t; here you can match "4" to "DDS_DEADLINE_QOS_POLICY_ID"
   - Fix Writer to offer Deadline of 500ms

-3. Time Based Filter
+Lab 3.
+Time Based Filter

   - Speed up writer to 10HZ.
   - Note that Reader is getting swamped.
   - Set Reader Time Based Filter Minimum separation to 1.0 sec (in Qos XML) and extend deadline to 1.5 Sec.
   - Note any possible Syncopation and discuss that.

-4. Keys and defining constants in the IDL.
+Lab 4.
+Keys and defining constants in the IDL.

   - Update IDL to add //@key and set unique key value per student
   - Also, add a constant string to the IDL for topic name and make changes in pub & sub to use this string.
   - Restart pubs and subs and discuss output.

-5. Ownership and fail rollover.
+Lab 5.
+Ownership and fail rollover.

   - In QoS XML, set EXCLUSIVE_OWNERSHIP_QOS on both Reader and writer.
   - Set Strength to unique value for each student. (assuming unique key values from last lab)